MostroP2P/mostro-foundation-website/README.md

 # Mostro Foundation Website
+Visit our website at  [mostro.foundation](https://mostro.foundation/)

+## Setup
 This nuxt project uses yarn as package manager.

-## Setup
 Ensure you have **Yarn version 4.5.3** installed for this project.
 You can check your current Yarn version by running: